Warren Oates Height

 5ft 11 ¼ (181 cm)

 American actor best remembered for roles in films such as In the Heat of the Night, The Wild Bunch, Bring Me The Head of Alfredo Garcia, Two Lane Blacktop, Race with the Devil, Ride the High Country, The Shooting, Dillinger, Stripes and Badlands.
-In a book about his life, the author mentioned: " 'Six Foot one in cowboy boots,' he would say"
+He said in 1974 ""I'm six foot one in my cowboy boots"

 You May Be Interested